Anne Liu Kellor

 I love to teach and work with other writers.
 For nearly twenty years, I’ve facilitated workshops for people of all ages and experience levels, centering the voices of women, BIPOC, and other marginalized people.
 My offerings focus on creative nonfiction, memoir, and generative community-oriented workshops to help folks build and sustain a writing practice (formerly through the Hugo House in Seattle, and now mostly online through independent workshops).
 I offer uniquely tailored courses for mixed-race people, women of color, and women and non-binary writers, as well as seasonal drop-in writing and mindfulness circles or occasional collaborative workshop/fundraisers to foster courage, activism, and connection in these times.

 Since 2020, I have offered an annual, online yearlong creative nonfiction manuscript program for a small cohort of women and nonbinary writers (sorry, no cisgender males).
 The focus is on creating a strong community to support each other through the long, transformative process of committing to writing a book.
 Participants set and share goals; explore individual strengths and challenges; discuss the writing process and craft; learn about book structures and publication; meet every two weeks or more as a group online, receive coaching calls every two months, and receive a full manuscript evaluation/developmental edit on up to 80,000 words.
 This takes place mostly via Slack and Zoom, with a culminating summer meet-up in Seattle for those who can make it.
 Students come from all ages and places, with one half of the spots reserved for women of color.
 Together, we form an intimate community of mutual support that continues long after the year is over.
-Applications for the 2025-2026 cohort will be available in June of 2025.
+Information about how to apply for the 2027-2028 cohort will be available in early 2027.

 As a facilitator, creativity coach, and developmental editor, I love working with writers from diverse backgrounds and experience levels, whether in group settings or one-on-one.
 I offer scholarships or sliding scales when possible.